-At last, after many attempts to tour other Asian country, I had the chance to stamped my passport at DMIA-Clark Airport and visit Kota Kinabalu.
-Though we didn’t meet our 2Days-2Nights itinerary, it’s still a vacation full of happy moments and not-so-usual experience for all of us in that DG7312 flight of SEA-AIR.
+At last, after so many attempts to tour other Asian country, I had the chance to stamped my passport at DMIA-Clark Airport and visit Kota Kinabalu.
+Though our 2D2N itinerary didn’t work out as planned, it’s still a vacation full of happy moments and “unusual” experience for all of us in that DG7312 flight of Tigerair.

 EARLY HALLOWEEN TREAT AT DMIA

-It is our third day when our rescue flight, as Clark ground handlers call it, departs at 4:30 am which is unusual for Tigerairways’ flight schedules.
+It is our third day when our “rescue flight”, as Clark ground handlers call it, departed at 4:30 am which is unusual for Tigerairways’ flight schedules.
 We arrived at Kota Kinabalu airport at 6:30 in the morning, passed immigration and waived our goodbyes to some of our co-passengers whose with us for two consecutive days in Clark.

 TOURING KOTA KINABALU FOR JUST A HALF-DAY

-While waiting for the minibus (colored white & red) scheduled to arrive every hour that will take you to city center, we manage to approach a hotel-own tourist bus paying our driver 20RM for six person to drive us to KK City.
-Our driver give us a brief tour and shared details about Kinabalu on our way to our destination.
-He even point us directions where we can buy good stuffs, the Jesselton Port and drop us to this place where we have our breakfast.
+While waiting for the minibus (colored white & red) which is scheduled to arrive every hour to take us to city center, we tried and luckily made a good deal with a hotel-owned tourist bus driver to take us to KK City for only RM20 together with three other newly found friend.
+Our driver is cool enough to act as our tour guide while sharing information about Kinabalu on our way to our destination.
+He even point us the directions where we can buy good stuffs, the Jesselton Port and even drop us to this place where we had our breakfast.

-Here’s the list of expenses we acquired for Pulau Manukan visit:
+Here’s the list of expenses we paid for Pulau Manukan visit:

-As soon as we step-out of the ferryboat, a school of fish welcome our group.
-Different species of marine life are all visible throughout the water below us that will truly take your breath away.
-Once we pass the entrance where we pay RM10.00 for conservation fee, we run straight to the beach to explore the island.
+As soon as we step-out of the speedboat, a school of fish welcome our group.
+Different species of marine life are all visible throughout the water below us that will truly make you want to swim right away.
+After passing the entrance where we paid RM10.00 for conservation fee, we run straight to the beach to explore the island.

-After we have enough sunburn on the beach front, we decided to dry ourselves and head to their public bathroom.
-At the side of the restroom is a view of the other island next to Pulau Manukan but a rocky road is on the way below so we just settle to seat there and enjoy the view.
+As soon as we had enough sunburn on the beach front, we decided to dry ourselves and head to their public bathroom.
+At the side of the restroom is the view of the other island next to Pulau Manukan but a rocky road is on the way below so we just settle to seat there and enjoy the view.

-Have to go back to city after one and a half hour stay in the island, we hired a taxi to tour us around KK Center.
-Paid our driver RM30.00 for a quick stop and some photo-shoots before dropping us in BARTER (Filipino Market) where we bought our PASALUBONGS.
+After one and a half hour stay in the island, we hurriedly go back to the port and hired a taxi to tour us around KK Center.
+Paid our driver RM30.00 for a quick stop and photo-shoots to some of KK’s famous landmarks before dropping us in BARTER (Filipino Market) where we bought our PASALUBONGS.
 Since we have our city itinerary, we just informed our driver which attractions we want to visit.